Stands out for its user-friendly single button operation and consistently accurate results.

 You could spend anywhere from $50 to $200 on a top-tier personal breathalyzer.
 With proper maintenance, these units tend to provide relatively accurate BAC readings.
 They cannot exactly match what law enforcement can measure, but they can give you a good idea of your BAC.

-The Best of the Best choice in our product matrix, the BACtrack S80, falls within this price range at a cost of $129.
+The Best of the Best choice in our product list, the BACtrack S80, falls within this price range at a cost of $129.
 As of this writing, it is the most accurate device on the market.

 If you plan to use your breathalyzer regularly, your initial expenditure won’t be your only expenditure.
 Expect to shell out a little money on breathalyzer maintenance, too.